-The Company has incurred substantial losses since inception.
+The Company has incurred substantial losses since inception and has not yet generated significant revenue.
 The Company incurred a net loss of \$909,919 for the year ended December 31, 1996 and has an accumulated deficit of \$1,577,296 as of December 31, 1996.
 To date, the Company has funded its operations primarily through the sale of debt and equity.
 Accordingly, the Company's ability to accomplish its business strategy and to ultimately achieve profitable operations is dependent upon its ability to raise additional financing.
 The Company's management is exploring several funding options and expects to raise additional capital during 1997.
-Ultimately, however, the Company will need to achieve profitable operations.
+Ultimately, however, the Company will need to achieve profitable operations in order to continue as a going concern.